Carglglz/upyble/README.md

 ### Getting Started

-For Terminal BLE SHELL-REPL :
+To use Terminal BLE SHELL-REPL :

 First be sure that the **BLE REPL daemon is enabled** and running: